binkley/homebrewery-files/witch.md

 - **Clairvoyance** <br>
   See or hear from afar through a chosen point.
-  A bowl of water, a raven’s eyes, a knot in the tree, all spy for you.
+  A bowl of water, a raven&rsquo;s eyes, a knot in the tree, all spy for you.

 - **Command** <br>
   A single word for others to obey: sit, flee, drop, grovel.
   Respect of you is manifest.

 - **Compulsion** <br>
+  An irresistible pull—your voice bends the target&rsquo;s will, driving them to move in the path you choose.

 - **Death Ward** <br>
   A quiet sigil, unseen, catches a final blow.
 Death must come twice.